PARKING SYSTEM RULES

 3.6 Special permits for vendors and service contractors shall cost $300 and be valid for one year from the date of purchase.

-3.7 If a vehicle is traded for another or a windshield replaced, a new sticker will be provided for a $25 administrative fee provided the majority of the old sticker, including the number, is presented at Parking Services.
+3.7 If a vehicle is traded for another, a windshield is replaced, or a change in residence occurs, a new sticker will be provided for a $25 administrative fee provided the majority of the old sticker, including the number, is presented at Parking Services.

 3.8 All stickers and permits remain the property of Western Michigan University and must be surrendered at the request of Parking Services.

-4.2 Western Michigan University campus apartment parking lots are reserved for Western Michigan University campus apartment parking permits at all times (“B”, "D", “E”, and “H” permits).
+4.2 Western Michigan University campus apartment parking lots (“B”, "D", and “E”) are reserved for Western Michigan University campus apartment parking permits at all times.
+Permits for apartment lots are not interchangeable.

 4.3 Parking lot numbers 14, 15, 26, 31 and 72R are restricted to employee parking 24 hours per day.
 Parking lot numbers 40, 53, 57, 58 and 61 have areas restricted to employee parking at posted times.4.4 Between the hours of 5:00 p.m. and 4:00 a.m., Monday through Friday, any motor vehicle displaying a Western Michigan University parking permit may park in any parking lot except those listed in Rules 4.1, 4.2 and 4.3 above.